Master of Computer Science in Chicago

 Yes!
 Our downtown satellite campus offers classrooms, faculty support, academic advising, and a computer-based testing facility.
 Additionally, MCS students can access services at the University of Illinois Chicago (UIC), including libraries, recreation facilities, and health and wellness resources, ensuring you have the support needed for academic success!

-The MCS program in Chicago is campus-based and intended for students living in the Chicagoland area.
+The MCS in Chicago program is campus-based and intended for students living in the Chicagoland area.
 If you're outside this region, consider the Online MCS option for more flexibility.

 Email the MCS in Chicago team